11th of January 2019

 But that's pretty much it as far as positive things about this game are concerned.
 Even if the major game-breaking issues were

 patched, the game still remains a sloppy, unfinished piece of work.
 For evidence I give you my 30 Theses Against Sin:

 - Doors in this game suck, especially lockers; try picking up stuff from inside a locker and the door will close, causing small but infuriating damage.

 - There are rats that gnaw at your feet, causing small but infuriating damage.

-- Shooting at a wall causes small damage but infuriating damage.
+- Shooting at a wall causes small but infuriating damage.
 More annoying than realistic.

 - The controls feel slippery,

 - ...which makes platforming a pain (luckily there isn't too much of it),

 - ...which cannot be alleviated by turning autorun off because this doesn't seem to affect strafe speed.